open-sauced/maintainer-intro-course/maintainer-powerups.md

 - **Prevent contributors from manually adding reviewers**

-  When a PR comes from external contributors, they cannot add reviewers manually.
-That way, they don't have to comment on the PR, and it also helps you by preventing them from adding non-maintainers — such as regular contributors — as reviewers.
+  When a pull request comes from external contributors, they cannot add reviewers manually.
+That way, they don't have to comment on the pull request, and it also helps you by preventing them from adding non-maintainers — such as regular contributors — as reviewers.

 - **Branch protection**